csu-techhub/Quantum-Optimization-Simulation/Module4_Labs/README.md

 The series intentionally introduces execution realism gradually.

-- **Lab08-09:** basic `AerSimulator` use.
+- **Lab08:** basic `AerSimulator` use.
-- **Lab10:** finite-shot Pauli measurements and energy reconstruction.
+- **Lab09:** finite-shot Pauli measurements and energy reconstruction.
-- **Lab11:** COBYLA optimization using the same measured-energy method, followed by a fake IBM-device noise model.
+- **Lab10:** COBYLA optimization using the same measured-energy method, followed by a fake IBM-device noise model.
 A shot-count experiment demonstrates that more shots reduce random variation but do not remove systematic hardware-noise bias.
 Real IBM hardware is optional.
+- **Lab11:** `AerSimulator` use.
 - **Lab12:** full four-qubit H₂ VQE using `EstimatorV2`.
 - **Lab13:** geometry optimization is performed with ideal simulation first; fake-device noise and optional real hardware are then demonstrated at one selected geometry rather than over the entire curve.
 - **Lab14:** optional application to a small materials/condensed-matter model.

 ## Circuit-execution counters

-Lab10–Lab13 print an execution count so learners can see that hybrid algorithms may require many quantum evaluations.
+Lab09–Lab13 print an execution count so learners can see that hybrid algorithms may require many quantum evaluations.

-- In **Lab10–Lab11**, the counter records the measurement circuits explicitly executed.
+- In **Lab09–Lab10**, the counter records the measurement circuits explicitly executed.
 One energy estimate uses three measurement settings (Z, X, and Y).
 - In **Lab12–Lab13**, the counter records `EstimatorV2` energy-evaluation requests.
 A primitive may internally use more than one physical measurement circuit to estimate an observable.

 This distinction is stated inside the notebooks.